Aero-ComSci/Bell-Ringer----220/README.md

 Binary love flip the bits and go
 Negative feelings simply overflow
 From zero down to thirty-two
-In the end it’s all just ones and zeros
+In the end it’s all just ones and zeros too

 [Verse 3]
 If you see a leading one